manju2434/pathfinder360/README.md

 - [License](#lock-license)

 ##  :beginner: About
-Metroworks in an application meant for linux users, It helps you find & visualize the Shortest Path between Delhi Metro Stations, it uses Graph Data Structure & Dijkstra's Algorithm.
+pathfinder in an application meant for linux users, It helps you find & visualize the Shortest Path between Delhi Metro Stations, it uses Graph Data Structure & Dijkstra's Algorithm.

 ## :zap: Usage
 To use this project.